Auditing and Compliance: Best Practices for Canadian Companies

 Fiscal Year-End

-- The fiscal year-end is the date your business’ financial year ends, and it’s crucial for tax reporting.
-Corporations can choose their fiscal year-end, while sole proprietorships and partnerships typically use December 31st.
+- The fiscal year-end is crucial for tax filing and reporting.
+Corporations can choose their fiscal year-end, while sole proprietorships and partnerships typically use December 31st for their tax return in Canada.

 Record Keeping and Documentation